TheArturthur/CoppermindScraper/Cosmere/Liss.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[Words of Radiance\|Words of Radiance]]*|

+> [!info] This article or section contains information from  adventure content.This information is canonical, but may change or shift during actual gameplay.
 > [!info] This page or section needs to be updated with new information for *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

 **Liss**, who goes by the name of the **Weeper**, is one of the most skilled assassins on [[Roshar\|Roshar]].
 As a female assassin operating in the area of [[Kholinar\|Kholinar]] in the dominantly [[Vorin\|Vorin]] region of eastern Roshar, her gender is a closely guarded secret.
 At one point during her career, she was hired by [[Jasnah Kholin\|Jasnah Kholin]] to spy on Jasnah's sister-in-law, [[Aesudan Kholin\|Aesudan]].